bingcicle/bingcicle.github.io/src/md/grug-brained-guide-to-kzg-polynomial-commitments.md

 ## Batching

-These blobs, commitments and proofs can be batch verified thanks to the homomorphic property of KZG.
-AFAIK this entails some re-engineering around how transactions are processed, which (once again) @protolambda explains in the link at the top.
+These blobs, commitments and proofs can be batch verified.
+As far as I understood, this entails some re-engineering around how transactions are processed, which (once again) @protolambda explains in the link at the top.

 # Zig implementation